Berabjesus/Bible-Hub/README.md

 # Bible Hub

-> Bible Hub is a single page application (SPA) that helps users get more than 25 different bible languages and versions and read each individual bible content verse by verse.
+> Bible Hub is a single page application (SPA) built with React that helps users get more than 25 different bible languages and versions and read each individual bible content verse by verse.

 ## Live Demo